Positive Connections: 100-year-old theatre brings new life to Kansas town

 “It’s not my theater or the board.
 It is Kingman.
 It is the Kingman community,” Lampe said.

-In order to keep that community feel alive, the theatre’s board members have had to get creative.
+To keep that community feeling alive, the theatre’s board members have had to get creative.
 Whether that be with fundraising efforts or attracting new types of acts and movies.

-Thanks to fundraising efforts and community tax credits, the theatre has managed to go from using dated equipment like projectors to now running digitally.
-It has updated the building’s roof, purchased a new screen among other things.
+Thanks to fundraising efforts and community tax credits, the theatre has gone from using dated equipment like projectors to running digitally.
+It has updated the building’s roof, purchased a new screen, among other things.
 It also has plans to install a new surround system in October.
 The ultimate goal?
 Keep the historic theatre up and running for years to come.